SPROUT-MITLL/sprout/docs/documentation/enclosure.md

 *Figure 6.
 External robot mounting brackets and support feet assembly.*

-First, 3D-print the primary bracket mounts (4), install M5 heat-inserts, and epoxy them to the bottom of the case.
+First, 3D-print the primary bracket mounts (4), install M5 heat-set inserts, and epoxy them to the bottom of the case.

 ![Primary brackets epoxied to the bottom of the case.]({{ site.github_raw }}/SPROUT_Design/Documentation/Images/Enclosure/robot_mount_part_1.png)